 The Lake Superior State Board of Trustees’ Grant Program (Priority aid)

 This program provides assistance to incoming and currently enrolled students based on financial need.
 The grant is considered a form of “priority aid”, requiring the on-time filing of the FAFSA each year by March 1st and on-time admission to the university.
 Recipients must be Michigan residents and enrolled full time in Lake Superior State University classes.

 Michigan Indian Tuition Waiver

-- You must be 1/4 or more Native American blood quantum as certified by your Tribal Enrollment Department AND
+- 1/4 blood quantum (certified by Tribal Enrollment Dept.)

 Other Aid Sources